What Is Cost Variance? Formula, Types, & Examples

 CV % = (EV – AC) / EV

-Ideally, we want the cost variance of our project to be zero.
-However, that rarely happens as not every project always goes according to plan.
+Ideally, the cost variance of a project should be zero, meaning that the expenses haven’t strayed from their planned value.
+However, this rarely happens as not every project always goes according to plan.

 Instead, we can distinguish between a positive (favorable) and a negative (unfavorable) cost variance.